The Best Trickle Chargers for a Healthy Car Battery

-If you’re going to be storing a car for a long time, maybe you’re going on a long holiday or don’t drive your car in the winter (or summer), then using one of the best trickle chargers to maintain your battery is vital.
-Without a car battery charger, you’re likely to come back to a dead battery when it’s time to put your ride back on the road again.
+If you’re going to be storing a car for a long time, going on a long holiday, or don’t drive your car in the winter (or summer), then using one of the best trickle chargers to maintain your battery is vital.
+Without a car battery charger, you’re likely to come back to a dead battery when it’s time to put your ride back on the road.

-Trickle chargers are especially useful if you have an older car, a weaker or older battery that needs to be replaced, or batteries that aren’t in a vehicle at all.
+Car battery chargers are also especially useful if you have an older car, a weaker or older battery that needs to be replaced, or batteries that aren’t in a vehicle at all.
 Trickle chargers work by releasing a small amount of current to match a battery’s natural self-discharge rate to keep it topped up at its fully charged level.
 They’re great for anything with a battery that doesn’t get used at least weekly, like ATVs, boats, generators, snowmobiles, motorcycles, lawn tractors, and more.

 All of these are more or less the same thing, and can come in many sizes, with many features, from very affordable basic car battery chargers, to fully automatic battery maintainers designed for long-term use.
 Some can charge at high rates, some have more safety features, and others will let you know when your battery is fully charged, or damaged.
 Fortunately, you can find battery chargers for your car from basic affordable models, to professional shop units, so there’s one for your budget and needs.
 If you also have recreational or lawn and garden equipment, make sure it’s capable of charging and maintaining both 6- and 12-volt batteries.
 Heavy equipment uses 24-volt batteries, and cars may even go to 48-volt electrical systems, so if you have a more serious home shop, it might be worth it to future-proof your purchase.